cerner/carbon-graphs/docs/core/GraphAPI.md

-# GraphAPI
+# Graph

-GraphAPI is a set of graphs that share a common set of base visualization structure.
+Graph is a set of graphs that share a common set of base visualization structure.
 These include:

 -   X Axis
 -   Y Axis